HeetPatel07/Software-Engineering-/doc/Architecture.md

 * The BookProperties class encapsulates the descriptive attributes of a book, including condition, edition, and ratings, along with methods to manage and calculate the overall rating.

 Course
+* The Course class represents a course with attributes like ID and name, and manages a set of required book IDs.

 Rating
 * The Rating class represents a book rating with a score, comment, and author ID, including validation for rating values and ownership checks for modifications.